 Location: Gravenhurst, Ontario

 NOTE: Even though this cottage is on a private island, there are two other cottages out of view from this cottage.
 It’s very private and secluded.
-To access the island, a 14′ aluminium boat with an electric motor is provided for the short trip from the shore to the island.
-Otherwise, be sure to rent a boat which will allow you to explore the entire area.
+To access the island, a 14′ aluminum boat with an electric motor is provided for the short trip from the shore to the island.
+Otherwise, be sure to rent a boat that will allow you to explore the entire area.

 Location: Ottawa, Ontario

 This off-grid treehouse is an adventurer’s dream come true.
 Surrounded by 100 acres of forest, with water only a short distance by foot, you will be able to hear bullfrogs and songbirds.
 The inside of the property is made of rustic pine and white oak with over 330 square feet of all customized work!
 The canoe is provided for idyllic paddles around the lake.

 NOTE: This property is entirely off-grid (no power or central water).
 Please don’t book unless you can start and stoke a fire.